DACHFest/dachfest.github.io/data/cfp.md

 ### Talk Formats 🗣️

 We are looking for two types of sessions:
-    - Full-length talks, 35 mins + Q&A
+    - Full-length talks, 35 mins
-    - Lightning talks, 15 mins + Q&A
+    - Lightning talks, 20 mins

 We are open to any proposals for different formats.

+### Q&A🙋❓

+Not everybody is comfortable having Q&A and we have decided against having a traditional Q&A. Instead, speakers and attendees will be invited to hang out at the question booth where attendees and speakers can engage in a dialouge.

 ### Support 👩‍💻